Search Pilla

 Date Modified

 I'm Liam Jones, founder of Pilla and a qualified management consultant.
-I've helped hundreds of businesses set up workflows, and in this article I'm going to show you four real examples of how to set up your bar closing checklist.
-I'll start from the simplest and then add some more powerful options.
+I've helped hundreds of businesses set up workflows, and in this article I'm going to show you six real examples of how to set up your bar closing checklist.
+I'll start with the simplest version, then show you one addition at a time, so you can pick the options your bar needs.
 You can open up each template in our workflow builder playground as a starting point and experiment for yourself.
 If you have any suggestions or you need some help, you can email me directly.

 The workflows at a glance